 Ammonia is the oldest and widely used refrigerant.
 It is a colorless gas.
 It is non-corrosive and has good solubility in oil.

-Leaks of this refrigerant can be detected by burning sulphur candles which lead to the formation of white fumes.
+Leaks of this refrigerant can be detected by burning sulfur candles which lead to the formation of white fumes.

 - It is used in reciprocating compression systems and absorption systems.